entailor/pytailor/docs/tutorials/example03_inputs.md

 Inputs are immutable, in the sense that they cannot be changed during the execution of the workflow.

+!!! note
-NOTE: Currently this mechanism only work with data that is directly
+    Currently this mechanism only works with data that is directly serializable.

--serializable.
     In the future non-JSON compatible objects may be handled as well (by use of pickling).

 ```python
 from pytailor import PythonTask, DAG, Workflow, Project